by Diane Linsley

 Various spirtual traditions use different systems and terminology.
 In this article, I'm using very basic terms and concepts, and I'm only describing what I have personally experienced.

-2. Soul - Also called the individuality or the individual spirit (not the same as universal Spirit, which is everywhere).
-All of the knowledge and experiences from your past lives and your life between lives is stored in your soul.
-The soul progresses as it acquires more knowledge and experience.
+2. Soul - Also called the individuality or the individual spirit.
+The experiences from your past lives and life between lives are stored in the soul.
+The soul progresses as it acquires more experience.

 3. Astral - Before incarnating, the soul creates an astral body.
-This body includes emotions, images and creative potentials for your life.
-During an out-of-body experience (OBE or astral projection), the astral body separates from the physical body as you move your awareness from the physical to the astral.
+This body includes emotions, images and creative potentials.
+During an out-of-body experience (OBE or astral projection), your awareness moves from the physical body to the astral.

 4. Etheric - The etheric body (or energy body) contains your life force or chi.
 The etheric body maintains the health of the physical body.
 Within days after death, the etheric body dissolves.